ros2/ros2_documentation/source/How-To-Guides/Using-Custom-Rosdistro.rst

 -------------------------------------

 To use a custom version in your CI, docker build, local environment, robot, or other application, we need to first identify the rosdistro version of interest.

 For our motivating example, we wish to use the last index state before the first sync of ``rolling`` on the new operating system.
 In this case, that last sync for our operating system was performed on February 28, 2024.
 Conveniently, the syncs are tagged so we can obtain that information on the ``rolling/2024-02-28`` tagged branch.

-Next, we need to update the ``20-default.list`` with our tagged branch values rather than using the main repository's current state.
+Thus, we need to update the ``20-default.list`` with our tagged branch values rather than using the main repository's current state.
 This can be accomplished using the script as follows.
 If running on a local host, you may need to include ``sudo``.
-This will update the master branch to use our tagged branch.
+This will update list to use our tagged branch rather than the master branch.

 .. code-block:: bash